 Juvenile Indigent Defense Delivery System

 Counties fund most of the costs of indigent defense, although the Nebraska Commission on Public Advocacy provides money and technical assistance to help counties provide effective counsel for indigent youth.
 Neb.
-Rev. Stat. § 29-3923.
+Rev. Stat.
+Ann. § 29-3923.

 The Nebraska Commission on Public Advocacy is responsible for providing services and resources for indigent defense.
 Neb.
-Rev. Stat. § 29-3923.
-Non-binding standards issued by Nebraska Supreme Court Commission on Children in the Courts provide that all juvenile indigent defense attorneys should complete a minimum of 16 hours of relevant training every two years.
+Rev. Stat.
+Ann. § 29-3923.
+Non-binding standards issued by the Nebraska Supreme Court Commission on Children in the Courts provide that all juvenile indigent defense attorneys should complete a minimum of 16 hours of relevant training every two years.

 Right to Counsel